helpermethod/up/README.md

 ## Usage

-Type `up` followed by pressing the `<tab>` key to get the list of parent directory names.
+Get the list of parent directory names.

 ```sh
 $ up <tab>
 .up           /             completion    helpermethod  home
 ```

-Jump to a parent directory by typing `up` followed by the parent directory name.
+Jump to a parent directory by name.

 ```
 $ up completion
 ```

-You can also autocomplete the parent directory name.
+Jump to a parent directory by prefix.

 ```sh
 $ up co<tab>
 ```

-Type `up` without any argument to jump to the parent directory, similar to `cd ..`